Honors College Requirements

 Students are welcome to transfer into the University Honors College from outside institutions or from within PSU at any point in their academic studies.
 (See below for placement guidelines.)

 - The sequence fulfills 8 credits of Arts and Letters, 4 credits in Social Science, and the University’s lower-division writing requirement.

 Second Year: Urban Discourses (12 credits)

 - These three courses fulfill 4 credits in Arts and Letters, 4 credits in Social Science, and 4 credits in sciences respectively.
 The sequence completes the lower-division writing requirement.

 - Students entering Honors with 30-89 college credits should begin with the second year curriculum; all three courses are required.

 - Students are required to take at least one 4-credit Honors Junior Seminar: Hon 407

-- The additional 8 credits of Junior requirements may be fulfilled through any combination of Honors seminars (Hon 407), internships (Hon 404), research (Hon 401), departmental honors seminars, approved study abroad courses, or Honors contracts (maximum 4 credits).
+- The additional 8 credits of Honors Junior requirements may be fulfilled through any combination of Honors seminars (Hon 407), internships (Hon 404), research (Hon 401), departmental honors seminars, or approved study abroad courses.

-- Students entering Honors with 90+ credits should begin with junior coursework; 12 credits are required.
+- Students entering Honors with 90+ credits should begin with Honors Junior Seminars; 12 credits are required.